lucid2713/lucid2713.github.io/about.md

 I'm interested in Art and Technology thesedays, so I'm about to apply to the master's course associated with that field.
 And I also have interests in the digital society, human-computer interaction, media art and design, digital activism, and environment and ecology.

 I'm fond of cooking, drawing, dancing, skateboarding -though not so good at!, and strolling around.
-I'd like to try new things- whatever excites me. :)
+I prefer small and humble things to new and fancy ones.
+And I'd like to try new things- whatever excites me. :)

 ***